 How well does the Ball Animal 2 clean carpets, floors, and homes full of kids?

-With the Animal 2, Dyson continues to wave the flag of the “strongest suction” claim for uprights, and we found it hard to argue.
+With the Ball Animal 2, Dyson continues to wave the flag of the “strongest suction” claim for uprights, and as noted above, we found it hard to argue with their assessment.
 It was noticeably stronger than the original Animal, and took significantly fewer passes to clean out fur from several kennels at the local animal boarding inn.
 We also found it did a surprisingly good job with damp-to-wet stains, even though this fell out of the recommended uses for it (it’s not a wet vac, after all).
 We pushed it through cat hair, dog hair, muddy deposits from the kids’ sneakers and sport equipment, and a range of leftovers they’d dropped after lunch, and the Animal 2 didn’t bat an eye.

 We found the turbine tool helpful for sucking out fur embedded in sofas and we were also fans of how long the cleaning wand and hose were, as they made it child’s play to make cobwebs in the corners and popcorn below bunk beds disappear.
 In terms of durability, we had no concerns as the machine had a solid heft to it with well-fitting components, but we were comforted to see the continuation of Dyson’s standard 5-year parts and labor warranty for all of their upright vacuums.

 How loud is the Animal 2 and how easy is it to push?